Here is the latest news on the COVID-19 global pandemic. This file will be updated throughout the day (all times Eastern):

 Four people remain hospitalized, and there are no patients in an intensive care unit.

-Newfoundland and Labrador is reporting one new confirmed case of COVID-19, raising the provincial total to 257 cases.
+Newfoundland and Labrador has one new confirmed case of COVID-19, bringing the provincial total to 258.

-There have been three deaths from COVID-19 so far in the province.
+There have been three deaths from COVID-19 in the province.

 The Canadian Press